bpachter/benjaminpachter.com/algos.md

 bgcolor(sell_signal_profit ? color.new(color.red, 90) : na, title="Sell Call Spread Background (Profit)")

 ```
-In this setup, the Pine Script calculates the **VWAP (Volume Weighted Average Price)** and its associated standard deviation bands.
+This Pine indicator calculates the **VWAP (Volume Weighted Average Price)** and its associated standard deviation bands.
+As it is currently calibrated, this script is shorter term with the timeframe initialized as the 15 minute chart.
+This can obviously be changed to fit the time scale of your preferred trading strategy, and is more reliable on longer-dated signal generation.

 It then generates buy and sell signals when certain conditions are met, such as when the price crosses the VWAP line or specific bands.
 These signals are then used by the Python script, which continuously fetches the latest signals and price data from TradingView, calculates theoretical option prices using **QuantLib**, and executes trades based on the received signals.

 The Python script fetches VWAP signals from TradingView using the **tradingview_ta** package and places option spread trades based on the signals.
 The script checks for entry and exit conditions to manage the trades, ensuring that the strategy is followed accurately.

-This combination of Pine Script for signal generation and Python for trade execution creates a theoretical automated spread trading system where your risk is fixed.
+This combination of Pine for signal generation and Python for trade execution creates a theoretical automated spread trading system where your risk is fixed to the debit transaction.
+It can also be set up for credit spreads of course!

-The end result looks something like this, where the bull call spread is bought on the crossing of VWAP and sold when there is a clear rejection on the 0.5 standard deviation band.
-This is, of course, just a rough concept and would need to be optimized for better alpha generation.

 <img src="/TR1.png" alt="GBM" title="TR" style="border: 0px solid #ddd; padding: 10px; margin: 20px 0; display: block; max-width: 100%;">

-<br><br><br>
+The end result of the indiactor on TradingView looks something like this, where the bull call spread is bought on the crossing of VWAP and sold when there is a clear rejection on the 0.5 standard deviation band.
+This is, of course, just a rough concept and would need to be optimized for legitimate alpha generation.

+This particular strategy and demonstration, even though it would have resulted in profitability in this instance, is quite dangerous without more stop triggers set in place.
+VWAP acts as a gravitational anchor that the price is typically pulled to; while volumetric breakouts and crossovers can sometimes extend all the way out to 3 standard deviations, it is far more common for the price to break above VWAP, fail to reach the first sell-signal band, and then fall back down to VWAP.

+As long as you are lazer-focused on implementing proper risk management, with a good amount of fine-tuning, practice, and evaluation, this concept can indeed be transformed into a highly-lucrative strategy.

+<br><br>

 ## Distributed Systems and Blockchain